JeremiePat/present.me/README.md

 ### Configuration

-The YAML configuration file let you customize many aspect of the presentation.
+Your them can contain a YAML configuration file to customize many aspect of the presentation.
 See [`theme/config.yaml`](theme/config.yaml) for the whole list of options and the exact syntaxe.

 This include all the [reveal.js options](https://github.com/hakimel/reveal.js#configuration), the size of the document, the theme to apply, etc.